 Check conditions at the Visitor Center as you may need a 4WD.
 You could at least drive the switchbacks in a 2WD down to the bottom.
 I wouldn’t recommend taking the rest of the trail back to Moab in a 2WD though.

-I loved driving this road and coming out to Horseshoe Bend where only a couple of days before we sat above watching the sunset here.
+I loved driving this road and coming out to Dead Horse Bend where only a couple of days before we sat above watching the sunset here.
 It’s a magnificent spot.

 It can get pretty rough.

 Read More: Things to do in Canyonlands National Park (includes The Needles)